-The Friday Flower Market at Liebfrauenberg is temporarily closed until the virus restrictions are discontinued.
+The Friday Flower Market at Liebfrauenberg is now being held.

 Until further notice, the Bornheim Market usually held on the Berger Strasse on Wed. and Sat., will instead be held in the parking lot near the Eissporthalle.
 Tram 12 goes there as does the U-7, stop is the Eissporthalle.